 Have you ever dreamed of exploring the wilds of Africa?
 We hope you enjoy this exciting guest post from Dave of Dave’s Travel Corner about his experiences at a wildlife park in South Africa and the beautiful photographs of the animals that he saw while he was there.
-If you would like be our next featured guest writer, click here.

 A recent trip to Africa brought me to the sub Saharan region with the focus being on the outdoors and its diversity of wildlife.
 Where better to start than in Kruger National Park in South Africa.
 The park is huge – physically larger than a number of countries.
 The southern part of the park which features more wildlife compared to the northern part is only about 4 hours from Johannesburg.